 Assembly: Canonisation of St John Henry Newman - Oct 2019

-Our liturgical assembly this week was all about St John Henry Newman.
+My liturgical assembly this week was all about St John Henry Newman.
+It was great fun sharing the photos with the children and staff.
 Thank you to BDES for the PPt. ideas.

 Canonisation of St John Henry Newman - October 2019